 K13 – Košice Cultural Centres, Košice

 The K13 organization builds on the foundations laid during 2013 when Košice was the European Capital of Culture.
-It consists of all the organizations and centers that were established at that time – SteelPark, SPOTs, Amphitheater, and even Kunsthalle.
+It consists of all the organizations and centers established at that time – SteelPark, SPOTs, Amphitheater, and even Kunsthalle.
 The organizational goal is to make a creative center out of Košice.

 “We want to support cultural events outside the city center, in local neighborhoods and less frequented places.
 The main vision is to increase the attractiveness of these areas.
 We also want to make full use of the potential of investment projects that were founded in 2013.” – Matúš Binc, Project manager of SPOTs